automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Buitreraptor.md

 # Buitreraptor
-## Description: The oldest raptor ever discovered in South America.
+## The oldest raptor ever discovered in South America.